 Starting in 2014, third parties began using the Arc Publishing platform and it is now used by the Los Angeles Times, Canada’s Globe and Mail, the New Zealand Herald, and smaller publishers such as Alaska Dispatch News and Oregon’s Willamette Week.
 These news organizations use Arc to ensure that subscribers get a responsive, reliable experience when they visit a site on a desktop or mobile device while maintaining their own distinct look and feel.
 In total, the platform routinely supports 95 million visitors with 1 billion monthly page views.

-Arc Publishing is now reaching beyond the world of newspapers by licensing its technology to broadcaster Raycom Media, which has relaunched more than 40 of the company’s television and radio stations on the Arc platform.
+Arc Publishing is now reaching beyond the world of newspapers by licensing its technology to some of the largest broadcast groups in the US, including Graham Media Group, a subsidiary of Graham Holdings Company, giving its stations access to Arc’s industry-leading video content management system.
+Graham Media, which includes affiliates in Houston, Detroit, Roanoke, San Antonio, Orlando, and Jacksonville, will use Arc’s video platform technology to manage broadcast content for digital distribution.
+This is Arc’s second U.S. broadcast client since December’s launch of Raycom Media, which has relaunched more than 40 of its television and radio stations on the Arc platform.
 Arc now enables Raycom to bring news, information, and entertainment content in real time to millions of viewers on their preferred devices.
-Raycom is one of the largest media companies in the U.S., with stations in 44 markets and 20 states.

 “The Arc platform enables fast and seamless integration not only for news publishers but also for large digital brands worldwide, and we’re excited to extend this to a major national broadcaster like Raycom Media,” said Scot Gillespie, CTO of The Washington Post.
 “Arc’s live and on-demand video capabilities, combined with its superior multi-site support, give Raycom a powerful platform suite with which to achieve their digital publishing goals.”